 Made for us in the UK.
 This is suitable for outdoors as well as indoors.

-Lead time can be between 6-8 weeks, as the piece comes directly to you from our supplier.
+Lead time can be around 4 weeks, as the piece comes directly to you from our supplier.

 The finish on the back is the same as that used by Brucciani when he made his plaster casts of historical replicas in the 19th century.
 He always used hessian as a finish to reinforce the back of the relief.